 Use this guide to find out about books and online resources for general linguistics, including ebooks, ejournals and bibliographic databases.

 The Taylor Institution Library has a research collection on General Linguistics in the linguistics reading room.
 The collection includes full runs of journals either on open shelf or electronically available.
 The reading room comprises books and journals on general linguistics, recent acquisitions, frequently used items and reference works.
 Many other titles are held in closed stack and may be requested for lending through SOLO.

 The Teaching Collection (formerly Modern Languages Faculty Library) has a good lending collection including reading list books.
-English linguistics are in the English Faculty Library, classical linguistics in the Sackler Library, Slavonic linguistics in the Slavonic library.
-The Radcliffe Science Library holds a small collection on child language and language acquisition as well as materials on phonetics.
-Applied linguistics are in the Educational Studies Library.
+English linguistics are in the English Faculty Library, classical linguistics in the Sackler Library.
+The Radcliffe Science Library holds a collection on child language and language acquisition as well as materials on phonetics.
+Applied linguistics may be found in the Education Library.

-SOLO - searches across the online catalogue OLIS and various (but not all!) e-resources.
-Use to find books, conference proceedings, journals, etc. that are available in Oxford.
+SOLO - the online catalogue.
+Use to find books, conference proceedings, journals, e-journals, e-books, etc. that are available in Oxford.
 SOLO will also give article or working paper titles.
-For a more comprehensive search for articles use bibliographic databases, see 'Articles & Working Papers'.
+For a more comprehensive search for articles, see 'Articles & Working Papers'.
 SOLO will link through to OLIS when 'check library holdings' for a specific title is selected.

-If a book or journal isn't available in Oxford, try finding it elsewhere in the UK through COPAC, the online catalogue for UK academic libraries.
+If a book or journal isn't available in Oxford, try finding it elsewhere in the UK through Library Hub Discover, the online catalogue for UK academic libraries.
 Titles may be requested through InterLibrary Loan.
-COPAC is more comprehensive for the UK than WorldCat.
+Library Hub is more comprehensive for the UK than WorldCat.
 However, if a title isn't available in the UK, try and locate it elsewhere in the world through WorldCat and place an InterLibrary Loan request.